bigskysoftware/_hyperscript/www/features/worker.md

 * They return promises
 	+ When calling worker functions from \_hyperscript code, you don't need to worry about this fact

+Because it runs in a Web Worker, the code inside a `worker` body cannot access the DOM or the `window` global scope.
+It also can't access scripts included in the main thread, which is what the `external-scripts` feature is for.
+URLs passed in as external scripts, if relative, need to be relative to the HTML document which spawns the worker.

 ### Examples

 #### Run CPU-heavy operations in a worker